Try Transformer for Snowflake

 Specify the following Snowflake properties, as needed.

-If you have already created pipelines and configured Snowflake settings in your StreamSets account, these properties might already be configured with default properties.
+If you have already created pipelines and configured Snowflake settings in your IBM StreamSets account, the following properties might already be configured with default properties.
 Update them as needed.

-General Property Description Snowflake URL Enter your Snowflake account URL.
+General Property Description Snowflake URL If empty, enter your Snowflake account URL.
 For example: https://<yourcompany>.snowflakecomputing.com

-Role Use the default Public role, or specify a role to use to access your Snowflake account.
-Or, use the Select Role icon to select the role to use, then click Save.
+Role Use the default Public role, select the role to use to access your Snowflake account, or use the Select Role icon to select the role to use.
+Then, click Save.
 Note: For this tutorial, the role must have the following permissions:- Read

 - Write